Rsalyme/Salesforce-Platform-Developer-1-Exam-Notes/Salesforce Platform Developer 1 Notes .md

 These notes were originally by SANTOSH KUMAR SRIRAM from
 <https://withsalesforce.wordpress.com>

-To make them more easily available to the wider developer community I've migrated the content to markdown so that we it can be shared on git.
+To make them more easily available to the wider developer community I've migrated the content to markdown so that it can be shared on git.

  Salesforce AppExchange Overview Demo